 One exceptional example of innovators playing with less than full deck, is that of the Wright brothers.
-Despite their own rather modest contribution to the development of the airplane, in 1902 they managed to obtain a patent covering (in their view) virtually anything resembling an airplane.
-However, rather than take advantage of their legal monopoly by developing, promoting and selling the airplane, they kept it under wraps, refusing for many years even to show it to prospective purchasers.
+Despite their own rather modest contribution to the development of the airplane, in 1906 they managed to obtain a patent covering (in their view) virtually anything resembling an airplane.
+The application had been filed much earlier, meaning that between March 1903 and May 1906 they were capable of building an airplane or teaching other people how to do it, but did not.
+Further even after the patent was granted, rather than take advantage of their legal monopoly by developing, promoting and selling the airplane, the Wright brothers kept it under wraps, refusing for a couple of more years to show it to prospective purchasers.
 However, while refusing to devote any effort to selling their own airplane, they did invest an enormous amount of effort in legal actions to prevent others, such as Glenn Curtis, from selling airplanes.
-Fortunately for the history of aviation, the Wright brothers had little legal clout in France, where airplane development began in earnest in about 1907.
+Fortunately for the history of aviation, the Wright brothers had little legal clout in France, where airplane development began in earnest in about 1907.35

 Another case in point takes place in England, also before the First World War.
-At that time the Baadische Chemical Company held a patent covering all textile coloring products.
+At that time the Badische Chemical Factory held a patent covering practically all chemical-based textile coloring products.
 Levinstein and Co. developed a new and superior process to deliver the same product.
-Baadische Chemical sued and obtained a court restraint, preventing Levinstein from using the new process to obtain the old product.
-Did Baadische take advantage of this legal victory to introduce the new and superior process in their own business?
-No, in fact Baadische was apparently unable to figure out how the new process worked, and so did not make use of it.
+Badische Chemical sued and obtained a court restraint, preventing Levinstein from using the new process to obtain the old product.
+Did Badische take advantage of this legal victory to introduce the new and superior process in their own business?
+No, in fact Badische was apparently unable to figure out how the new process worked, and so did not make use of it.
 Levinstein, on the other hand, moved to the Netherlands, where the patent was not enforced.
-Baadische was less fortunate, as competition from Levinstein eventually put them out of business.
+Badische was less fortunate, as competition from Levinstein eventually put them out of business.36

-Lest one take the lesson that narrow-mindedness was widely prevalent among businessmen only prior to the First World War, because after all, we know business people today who aren't that dumb, we draw attention to the behavior of the recording industry in recent years.
+Lest one take the lesson that narrow-mindedness was widely prevalent among monopolists only prior to the First World War, because after all, we know many monopolists today who aren't that dumb, we draw attention to the behavior of the recording industry in recent years.
 The single most important innovation in the movie industry has been the videotape - today about 45% of all industry revenue is derived from the sale of recordings, and while the videotape is gone current video recording devices all evolved from that basic idea: record movies so they can be watched at home.
 Far from embracing this lucrative new technology when it first appeared, the movie industry fought a long and costly legal battle against it.
 Shortly after Sony introduced the Betamax, Universal and Disney filed suit.
 Fortunately for them, when the court ruled in 1979, it ruled against them.
-Foolish to the end, Universal appealed the decision, and was "rewarded" in 1981 by an appellate court decision, overruling the original decision.
+Unwise to the end, Universal appealed the decision, and was "rewarded" in 1981 by an appellate court decision, overruling the original decision.
 After further speedy actions by the court system, the U.S. Supreme Court in 1984 finally reversed the appellate decision, finding that, as had the original court, "time-shifting" constitutes fair use.